Research news

 I also collaborated on an experiment for which my colleague Rocío Riestra-Camacho created a specially tailored reading guide, designed to help participants identify the anti-eating disorder messaging in two works of young adult sports fiction.
 We found trends towards positive effects in the group that read with the guide, especially as regards gendered body ideals, and trends towards negative effects on most dimensions in the group that read without.
 This experiment directly informed the methods used for the (2024) pre-publication study described above.

 Riestra-Camacho, R., Carney, J., & Troscianko, E. (2023).
 Can narrative bibliotherapy reduce vulnerability to eating disorders?
 Evidence from a reading experiment.
-Empirical Studies of the Arts. [download: Can-narrative-bibliotherapy-reduce-vulnerability-to-eating-disorders_Riestra-Camacho-Carney-Troscianko-2023]
+Empirical Studies of the Arts. [paywall-protected journal record here, or download: Can-narrative-bibliotherapy-reduce-vulnerability-to-eating-disorders_Riestra-Camacho-Carney-Troscianko-2023]

 You can also read short pieces I’ve written or contributed to on bibliotherapy: